marriammahmed/IT_MoonEnhancementandMedicalImaging/README.md

 4. In the description, briefly explain what you added and how to test it.
 5. Click "Create pull request".

 Your pull request will be reviewed and, once approved, merged into the main project.
-Congratulations, you've successfully contributed!
+Congratulations, you've successfully contributed and submitted your work to be graded !
+See you the next for presentations !